-- ➤ If an election worker forgets their username or password, call the IT help desk. - Make sure that the laptop is associated with the correct Vote Center.
-(Visible on login to the Dashboard on the upper right on the process voters page, contact IT if you have any questions.) - Click on Process voters. - > Test each Dymo and laptop by printing a blank provisional label. - Make sure that you have supplies of the following available: - Several blank White and Yellow Roster pages per Check-in station - Purple VBM envelopes (for "To Go" voters), white replacement VBM envelopes - Short form registration pages, VBM Cure letters - Yellow CVR Envelopes and Pink Provisional Envelopes
+- ➤ If a vote center staff member forgets their username or password, call the IT help desk (559) 600-3028. - Make sure that the laptop is associated with the correct Vote Center.
+(Visible on login to the Dashboard on the upper right on the process voters page, contact IT if you have any questions.) - Click on Process voters. - > Test each Dymo and laptop by printing a blank provisional label. - Make sure that you have supplies of the following available: - > Several blank White and Yellow Roster pages per Check-in station - Purple VBM envelopes (for "To Go" voters), white replacement VBM envelopes - Short form registration pages and VBM Cure letters - Yellow CVR Envelopes and Pink Provisional Envelopes - Clean Ballot Marking Pens and Clean Ball Point pens